DX200 Magnetometer!

 with the AQ1B family, this allows existing AQ1B owners to utilise these

 items on a crossover basis.
-An internal NimH battery pack gives a minimum of
+An internal NimH battery pack gives a minimum

-time without the drawback of “memory” effects.
+any time without the drawback of “memory” effects.

 The system utilises a pair of high sensitivity Fluxgate magnetic sensors